leafo/lapis/docs/moon_getting_started.md

 We can also access the instance of the application with `@app`, and the raw request and response with `@req` and `@res`.

+You should treat `@app` as read only because the instance is shared among many requests.

 ### Named Routes

-It's useful in websites to give names to your routes so when you need to generate URLs in other parts of you application you don't have to manually construct them.
+It's useful to give names to your routes so links to other pages can be generated just by knowing the name of the page instead of hard-coding the structure of the URL

 If the key of the action is a table with a single pair, then the key of that table is the name and the value is the pattern.
 MoonScript gives us convenient